School Science Lessons

 Resveratrol

-It occurs in seeds of transgenic oilseed rape Brassica napus, Japanese knotweed, red grapes skin, Polygonum, Picea, Pinus, anf in Eucalyptus wandoo wood.
+It occurs in seeds of transgenic oilseed rape (Brassica napus), Japanese knotweed, red grapes skin, Polygonum, Picea, Pinus, and in Eucalyptus wandoo wood.

 Rhein